LearnersGuild/guide/General/Onboarding.md

 # Learner Onboarding

+Prep work completed?
+Check.

+Start day coming up?
+Check.

+Curious about what your first week at the Guild will be like?
+Great!

-Welcome to Learners Guild!
-This guide was developed to help you get settled and up to speed on our shared systems and space protocols.
-Got questions?
-Ask another learner who has been around!
+This section of the Guide is designed to help you get settled and up to speed on our shared systems and space protocols.
+You will be assigned an Onboarding Mentor a week or two before your start date.
+They are available via email and Slack to answer questions you may have and to help you navigate the Guild once you arrive.

 ## Read the Guides

-These documents contain the latest and greatest information about our Learning Operating System \(LOS\) and Culture Operating System \(COS\).
-Almost anything you want to know about how things work at Learners Guild is contained in one of these documents:
+The Learner Guide \(referred to as The Guide\) and the COS Guide contain just about everything you need to know about how things work at the Guild.
+We regularly update the Guides to reflect the latest information about our Learning Operating System \(LOS\) and Cultural Operating System \(COS\).
+Periodically you may catch one of the Guides in "mid-edit" and some information may be outdated.
+Feel free to submit an issue, or to hang tight until the final edits are updated.

 1. Learning Operating System: Learner Guide: [https://guide.learnersguild.org/](https://guide.learnersguild.org/)

-2. Culture Operating System: COS guide: [https://cos.learnersguild.org/](https://cos.learnersguild.org/)
+2. Cultural Operating System: COS guide: [https://cos.learnersguild.org/](https://cos.learnersguild.org/)

 ## Join and start using Slack

-You'll get a link to join Learners Guild Slack about a week before your start date.
-Browse the available channels and join any you want to follow.
-Please join the following channels, at a minimum:
+We use Slack as our primary communication tool.
+You'll receive a link to join Learners Guild Slack via email about a week before your start date.
+Browse the available channels and join ones you want to follow.
+All new Learners are required to join the following channels:

+* \#phase 1
 * \#general
 * \#help
 * \#los-support
-* \#moderation
+* \#guild-announcements
 * \#oakland
 * \#onboarding
 * \#space